eggplants/pybsddb-mirror/docs/db.rst

 .. function:: put(key, data, txn=None, flags=0, dlen=-1, doff=-1)

    Stores the key/data pair in the database.
-If the DB_APPEND flag is used and the database is using the Recno or Queue access method then the record number allocated to the data is returned.
 Partial data objects can be written using dlen and doff.

+   If the DB_APPEND flag is used and the database is using the Recno, Queue or Heap access method then the record number (Recno or Queue) or Record ID (RID) (Heap) allocated to the data is returned.

    :OracleAPIC:`More info... <dbput.html>`

 .. function:: remove(filename, dbname=None, flags=0)